nii-yamagishilab/midi-to-audio/README.md

 (21K17775, 21H04906, 21K11951), Japan, and Google AI for Japan program.

 ## COPYING
+The code is licensed under Apache License Version 2.0, following ESPnet.
-This pretrained model is licensed under the Creative Commons License:
+The pretrained model is licensed under the Creative Commons License:
 Attribution 4.0 International
 http://creativecommons.org/licenses/by/4.0/legalcode
-Please see `LICENSE.txt` for the terms and conditions of this pretrained model.
+Please see `LICENSE.txt` for the terms and conditions of the pretrained model.